Author:

 Blues Breakers With Eric Clapton

-While the expressions of the rest of the band range from bored to wistful and shy, a preoccupied Eric Clapton is caught reading a Beano comic, which is a delightfully informal and naturalistic shot for a blues album cover!
-The band's blatant indifference to the photo shoot suggests that they would rather identify with the music rather than the visual medium.
-The background of the wall, decorated with graffiti, also emphasized the urban severity of their sound...
+While the facial expressions of the rest of the band range from bored to pensive and shy, an anxious Eric Clapton is caught reading a Beano comic book, which is a delightfully informal and naturalistic shot for a blues album cover!
+The band's blatant indifference to the photo shoot suggests that they would prefer to identify themselves through music rather than the visual medium.
+The backdrop of a graffiti-adorned wall also emphasised the urban starkness of their sound...

 Johnny Watson: A Real Mother For Ya (1977)